AbhishekTungala/AbhishekTungala/README.md

 ## Just a Introduction:

-Hi, I'm Abhishek Tungala, A Student and Learner 🚀 from Hyderabad,Telangana, India, currently 💻 doing my undergraduate BTECH (1st year) from Lovely professional university and I am passionate about technology and want to learn & explore new technologies ,Beside's Computer Science, I love photography, Travelling.
+Hi, I'm Abhishek Tungala, A Student and Learner 🚀 from Hyderabad,Telangana, India, currently 💻 doing my undergraduate BTECH (1st year) from Lovely professional university and I am passionate about technology and want to learn & explore new technologies ,Beside's Computer Science.